mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 #### 4 - Calculate one or more audiences

-From the **In Progress** tab of the Lifetime Audiences page, click **Calculate** at the top of the page, or within the actions menu on a single lifetime audience.
+From the **In Progress** tab of the Standard Audiences page, click **Calculate** at the top of the page, or within the actions menu on a single Standard Audience.

 ![](/images/lifetime-calculate.png)